mitranim/rout/readme.md

 Experimental router for Go HTTP servers.
 Imperative control flow with declarative syntax.
 Doesn't need middleware.

-Very simple, small (≈300 LoC not counting docs), dependency-free, reasonably fast.
+Very simple, small, dependency-free, reasonably fast.

 Recommended in conjunction with [`github.com/mitranim/goh`](https://github.com/mitranim/goh), which implements various "response" types that satisfy `http.Handler`.

 API docs: https://pkg.go.dev/github.com/mitranim/rout.

-Performance: routing through a moderately-sized routing table of a production application can take a few microseconds, with no forced allocations on success.
+Performance: a moderately-sized routing table of a production app can take a few microseconds.
+The only forced allocation on success is `[]string` for captured args, if any.

 Examples: see below.